What this page is based on

 | England / NI home mover | Standard SDLT bands apply | A straightforward benchmark for mainstream moves |

-| Scotland buyer | LBTT thresholds and relief rules differ | English examples cannot simply be reused |
+| Scotland buyer | LBTT thresholds and first-time buyer treatment differ | English examples cannot simply be reused |

 | Wales buyer | LTT thresholds differ and no separate first-time buyer residential rate applies in the same way | Welsh buyers need Welsh calculations |